TheKnightCoder/Ansible-Networking/README.md

 ![ARA screenshot](https://github.com/openstack/ara/raw/master/doc/source/_static/reports.png)

 As you can see from the image above, ARA shows you a complete summary of playbooks that have been run.
-It gives you very useful information such as which hosts the playbook was run on, the time is took and whether the playbook was successful.
+It gives you very useful information such as which hosts the playbook was run on, the duration of the run and whether the playbook was successful.

 Installation
 =========
 Ansible only runs on linux and therefore you need a Virtual Machine (VM) if you are running Mac OSX or Windows.
-A VM is virtual operating system (OS) running on-top of your current OS, allowing you to run linux on Windows/OSX.
-This guide will assume you are running windows, if you are using Linux you will need to install docker and skip to Running Ansible section.
+A VM is a virtual operating system (OS) running on-top of your current OS, allowing you to run linux on Windows/OSX.
+This guide will assume you are running windows, if you are using Linux you will need to install docker and skip to [Running Ansible](#running-ansible) section.

 Enable Virtualisation
 -------------------------